Towards Certified Robustness of Distance Metric Learning: Introduction

-In this paper, we propose a simple yet effective method to enhance robustness of the learned distance metric against instance perturbation.
-The principal idea is to expand a \emph{certified neighborhood}, defined as the largest hypersphere in which a training instance could be perturbed without changing the label of its nearest neighbor (or $k$ nearest neighbors if required) in the feature space.
+In this paper, we propose a simple yet effective method to enhance the generalization ability of metric learning algorithms and their robustness against instance perturbation.
+As shown in Fig.~\ref{fig:motivation}(bottom), the principal idea is to enlarge the adversarial margin, defined as the distance between a training instance and its closest adversarial example in the input space~\cite{szegedy2013intriguing}.

-Our contributions are mainly fourfold.
-Firstly, we derive an analytically elegant solution to the radius of certified neighborhood~(Sec.~\ref{subsec:support_point}).
-It is equivalent to the distance between a training instance $\bm x_i$ and its nearest adversarial example~\cite{szegedy2013intriguing} termed \emph{support point}.
-Building on a geometric insight, the support point can be easily identified as the closest point to $\bm x_i$ in the instance space that lies on the decision boundary in the feature space.
-Secondly, we define a new perturbation loss that penalizes the radius for being small, or equivalently, encourages an expansion of certified neighborhood~(Sec.~\ref{subsec:support_point}), which can be optimized jointly with any existing triplet-based metric learning methods~(Sec.~\ref{subsec:optimization}).
-The optimization problem suggests that our method learns a discriminative metric in a weighted manner and simultaneously imposes a data-dependent regularization.
-Thirdly, because learning a distance metric for high-dimensional data may suffer from overfitting, we extend the perturbation loss so that the metric could be learned based on PCA transformed data in a low-dimensional subspace while retaining the ability to withstand perturbation in the original high-dimensional instance space~(Sec.~\ref{subsec:extension_HD}).
-Fourthly, we show the benefit of expanding a certified neighborhood to the generalization ability of the learned distance metric by using the theoretical technique of algorithmic robustness~\cite{xu2012robustness} (Theorem~\ref{thm:bound}, Sec.~\ref{subsec:bound}).
-Experiments in noise-free and noisy settings show that the proposed method outperforms existing robust metric learning methods in terms of classification accuracy and validate its robustness to noise~(Sec.~\ref{sec:exp}).
+In particular, our contributions are fourfold. \begin{enumerate} \item We identify that the distance margin, widely used in existing methods, is insufficient to withstand adversarial examples, and we introduce a direct measure of robustness termed the adversarial margin, which quantifies the maximum degree to which a training instance could be perturbed without changing the label of its nearest neighbor (or $k$ nearest neighbors if required) in the feature space.
+Building on a geometric insight, we derive an analytically simple solution to the adversarial margin, which reveals the importance of an adaptive margin considering the correlation between the data and the distance metric (Section~\ref{subsec:motivation}-\ref{subsec:support_point}). \item We define a novel hinge-like perturbation loss to penalize the adversarial margin for being small.
+The proposed loss function serves as a general approach to enhancing robustness, as it can be optimized jointly with any existing triplet-based metric learning methods; the optimization problem suggests that our method learns a discriminative metric in a weighted manner and simultaneously functions as a data-dependent regularization (Section~\ref{subsec:optimization}). \item We show the benefit of enlarging the adversarial margin to the generalization ability of the learned distance metric by using the theoretical technique of algorithmic robustness~\cite{xu2012robustness} (Theorem~\ref{thm:bound}, Section~\ref{subsec:bound}). \item We conduct experiments on 16 datasets in both noise-free and noisy settings.
+Results show that the proposed method outperforms state-of-the-art robust metric learning methods in terms of classification accuracy and validate its robustness to possible noise in the input space (Section~\ref{sec:exp}). \end{enumerate}